-As both a product developer and retailer with over 2,500 stores in the UK, Boots is a household name everyone knows and loves.
+As both a product developer and retailer with around 2,500 stores in the UK, Boots is a household name everyone knows and loves.
 We bet you will have at least one of our brands at home, be it No7 on your dressing table or Soltan in the bathroom cabinet.

 We create and supply thousands of products that our customers love and, with a presence on thousands of high streets, we are an important part of local communities.
 So it’s crucial we understand both the social and environmental impact of our business, in order to help ensure a sustainable future.

 We’ve been working on this for many years already.
 We continually build our knowledge base, both from within the business as well as via external experts, to allow us to make a genuine difference.

 This approach allows us to drive product innovation that delights our customers, while ensuring that we continue to protect and improve the environment and local communities within our supply chains around the world.

 In 2018, Boots UK signed up to the UK Plastics Pact, led by WRAP.
 Click here to find out more.

 Our product journey

 When you are moisturising your skin or relaxing in a bubble bath, do you ever think about all the different steps it takes to take a product from the seed of an idea through to products you buy for yourself and your family?